Ištaran: Family and court

-In the god list An = Anum, Ištaran appears without a wife, but in an inscription of Esarhaddon this role is assigned to the goddess Šarrat-Deri, "Queen of Der," or Deritum, "she of Der."
-There is also some evidence that Manzat, the goddess of the rainbow, was viewed as his wife.
-Frans Wiggermann identifies the source documenting this tradition as a "late theological text."
+In An = Anum, Ištaran appears without a wife, but in an inscription of Esarhaddon this role is assigned to the goddess Šarrat-Deri, "Queen of Der". or Deritum, "she of Der".
+There is also some evidence that Manzat, a goddess regarded as the divine representation of the rainbow, was viewed as his wife.
+Irene Sibbing-Plantholt notes that based on the reference to this tradition in a syncretistic hymn to Nanaya it can be assumed that she was worshiped in Der alongside him in either the late second millennium BCE or in the first millennium BCE.

 Nirah was the messenger (šipru) of Ištaran.
 He could also be viewed as his son.
 The god Zīzānu was either another son of Ištaran or a son of Qudma, his sukkal (attendant deity).
 Further members of his court include the deities Rāsu, Turma and Itūr-mātiššu.

-An association between Ištaran and Utu/Shamash, based on both of them being deities of justice, is already attested in the oldest texts from Abu Salabikh, and later recurs for example in inscriptions of Gudea.
+Foreign equivalents and syncretism

-Syncretism
+In an Old Babylonian bilingual Akkadian-Amorite god list, Ištaran's counterpart in the Amorite column is aš-ti-ul-ḫa-al-ti.
+Andrew R. George and Manfred Krebernik note that this name might have an Elamite origin, and that the presence of such a deity in the Amorite pantheon is not impossible, as they inhabited the area of Emutbalum close to Der and Elam, and the well known Amorite leader Kudur-Mabuk and his father Simti-Šilḫak both bore Elamite names.